OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/motivation/index.md

 ```

 We can optionally inspect the variable service template.
-This template contains all possible elements having conditions assigned.
+This template contains all possible elements having conditions assigned, as presented in Figure 2.
 For example, the virtual machine hosted on OpenStack has a condition assigned that checks if the development variant has been chosen.

 ```shell linenums="1"